-- □ "Clicking" anywhere on the screen will advance you to the next page - □ At the end of the module, you will be given an opportunity to test your knowledge by a short exam
+- □ "Clicking" anywhere on the screen will advance you to the next page. - □ At the end of the module, you will be given an opportunity to test your knowledge through an interactive scenario, followed by a short exam. - □ You will be given the option to submit your exam results by email to the site host for 8/7/2008 course credit.